hoamle/hoamle.github.io/_posts/2016-01-16-deep-art-fun.md

 layout: post
 title: "Deep Art fun"
 date: 2016-01-16
-tag: [arts, general-audience, AI]
+tag: [arts, AI, general-audience,]
 ---
-Last weekend I finally took some of personal photos and artwork to *\"paint\"* them in, but not limited to, Van Gogh style.
-The \"painting\" part was actually done by [**DeepArt algorithm**](#deepart){% sidenote "sn-id-artomatix" "It's worth to note that Artomatix, Inc. - an Irish startup - had introduced a [similar work](https://youtu.be/un9lSayNOIY?t=51) several months before DeepArt algorithm was published." %} - an inspiring application from **Deep learning** research.
-In short, the Deep learning model - a deep neural network - takes your photo (referred as ***content-image*** henceforth) and a reference style (combination of 1 or more ***style-images***) as the inputs and produces your photo in that style.
+Last weekend I finally had the time to take some of personal photos and *\"paint\"* them in Van Gogh and other artist styles.
+The \"painting\" part was actually done automatically by [**DeepArt algorithm**](#deepart){% sidenote "sn-id-artomatix" "It's worth to note that Artomatix, Inc. - an Irish startup - had introduced a [similar work](//youtu.be/un9lSayNOIY?t=51) under the name \"Texture Painting\" several months before DeepArt algorithm was published." %} - an inspiring application from Deep learning research.
+In short, the algorithm takes your source photo - hereby referred as ***content-image*** - and a reference style - called ***style-image*** - as the inputs and produces your source photo in that style.

 ## Demo
 I used [jcjohnson's implementation](https://github.com/jcjohnson/neural-style) of DeepArt algorithm for this demo.